Read the Prologue and Chapter 1 of Forbidden Captive…

 Corinna released a long sigh.
 “Do you get bored of pickling and jamming?”

 Inside, it was impossible to tell whether it was early or late morning.
 Either way, I was ready to make my way down to the trading stalls.
-Afterward, I would be ready to come home to isolate myself with more pickling.
+Afterward, I would be ready to come home and isolate myself with more pickling.
 The realm of Nedfin—since they were a realm that stood for healing, farming, and peace—was the source for all crops and orchards.
 Our realm, Waylria, often traded for their fruits and vegetables by offering them back as pickled or preservatives.
 Food kept longer, and farming could continue without guilt of waste.

-“No,” I told her.
-“Why would I?
+“No. Why would I?
 It’s not like there’s much more to do.”

 Aside from portioning food to help it last longer and helping Waylria and those in other realms, the trading stall provided a sense of community.
 It was a place where everyone stood on even ground.
 While there were favorite items for trade, there was no favoritism of those doing the trading.

-Everyone had a stall and everyone supported each other’s stalls.
+Everyone had a stall, and everyone supported each other’s stalls.
 If one person didn’t have something, they would direct to another’s dealing.

 She pulled up her hood when I turned to her.
-“I have to leave, but thank you for breakfast.”
-She paused.
-“You could try standing up for yourself one of these days, you know, when you get bored.”
+“I have to leave, but thank you for breakfast … You could try standing up for yourself one of these days, you know, when you get bored.”

 I stuffed the last jar into my bag before meeting her at the door.
 She kept a careful eye on me the entire way, as if waiting for something.
 This time, it was my turn to sigh.
 “I don’t think it’s in my best interest to start making demands.”